sugarete/nwk/readme.md

-This is Subproject of Project Based Learning 3 Project: YouTube Downloader
+##This is Subproject of Project Based Learning 3 Project: YouTube Downloader
 ---------------------------------------
 ## How to use
 1. Install Python 3.6 or higher (3.11 is recommended)
+2. Clone this repository
+3. Set up a virtual environment with 'python -m venv venv'
-2. Install requirements.txt with 'pip install -r requirements.txt'
+4. Install requirements.txt with 'pip install -r requirements.txt'
-3. Run 'server.py'
+5. Run 'server.py'
-4. Open 'localhost:8080' in your browser
+6. Open 'localhost:8080' in your browser

 ---------------------------------------
 ## Project Structure